Mudumalai Wildlife Sanctuary

-At a distance of 12 km from Bandipur National Park, 37 km from Ooty, and 92 km from Mysore, Mudumalai Wildlife Sanctuary or Mudumalai National Park is located at the foothills of the Nilgiri hills in the state of Tamil Nadu.
-It is one of the finest and most attractive wildlife sanctuaries in South India and also one of the top places to visit in Ooty.
+At a distance of 12 km from Bandipur National Park, 37 km from Ooty, and 92 km from Mysore, Mudumalai Wildlife Sanctuary or Mudumalai National Park is located at the foothills of the Nilgiris in Tamil Nadu.
+It is one of the famous wildlife sanctuaries in Tamilnadu, and among the must include places in Ooty tour.

 Theppakadu is the entry point to the Sanctuary which has an Information Centre.
 The forest department organizes Elephant Safari into the park and also Elephant Interaction Camp.
 Trekking is NOT permitted in Mudumalai.
-Also, NO jeep safaris are available here and private vehicles are only allowed on the outer peripheral roads in the park.
-Forest Department runs mini-bus safaris into the Park starting from Theppakadu.
-The safari bus stops at Moyar Watchtower which offers spectacular views of Moyar Gorge & Waterfalls.
-Morning is the best time for safari to spot the wildlife.
-The safari takes visitors to jungle home campus, which is situated 10 km into the deep jungle.
+Forest Department runs mini-bus safaris & Jeep safaris into the Park starting from Theppakadu.
+The safari vehicle stops at Moyar Watchtower which offers spectacular views of Moyar Gorge & Waterfalls.
+Morning is the best time for the safari to spot the wildlife.
+The safari takes visitors to the jungle home campus, which is situated 10 km into the deep jungle.

 The best time to visit the Mudumalai National Park is from December to June.

 Vehicle Safari (90 Mins): 7 AM - 9 AM & 3 PM - 5 PM